 Local Currency

-Although the train from and to the airport is not included in the I Amsterdam City Card, I highly recommend you buy one as soon as you set foot on Dutch soil if you follow the rainy day itinerary – or you order it online before you go.
+Although the train from and to the airport is not included in the I Amsterdam City Card*, I highly recommend getting this travel pass as you set foot on Dutch soil at least if you follow the rainy day itinerary and intend to visit some of Amsterdam’s world-famous museums.
+The best way is to order it online before you go.

-For € 65 for one day up to € 130 for five days, you can choose between five cards.
-As a matter of fact, all the attractions listed in the rainy-day version are included.
-However, for the sunny day-version, you could use it only for the canal tour and public transport, so that it probably doesn’t pay.
+For € 60 for one day up to € 125 for five days, you can choose between five cards.
+As a matter of fact, apart from the Van Gogh Museum, all the attractions listed in the rainy-day version are included.
+However, for the sunny day version, you could use it only for the canal tour and public transport.

 Morning Activities

 Undoubtedly, you have to explore Amsterdam from the water on one of the numberless Grachten trips.
-The Grachten are excavated waterways to carry the goods from the harbor into town.
+The waterways called Grachten were excavated to carry goods from the harbor into town.

 Hence, they used to be Amsterdam’s vital lines.
-Obviously, using those waters was not always hygienic.
+However, the waters were not always hygienic.
 Consequently, the Dutch preferred drinking beer over water.
-By the way, one of the fun facts I’ve learned on a Grachten cruise.
+By the way, this is only one of the fun facts I’ve learned on a Grachten cruise.

 Morning Activities

 Rain in Amsterdam?
-No problem since this way you’ll have enough time to explore the rich cultural past of the Netherlands.
+No problem since this gives you enough time to explore the rich cultural past of the Netherlands.

-A must is the Vincent Van Gogh museum, owning 200 paintings of this ingenious impressionist as well as art by Van Gogh’s contemporaries such as Caillebotte, Courbet, Gaugin, Millet, Pissaro, Seurat, Signac – do you really want to read the whole list?!
+A must-see is certainly the Vincent Van Gogh Museum.
+The collection consists of 200 paintings by the ingenious impressionist as well as art by Van Gogh’s contemporaries such as Caillebotte, Courbet, Gaugin, Millet – do you really want me to list them all?!

 Lunch